I recently had the pleasure of trying Wertz’s Canned Beef’ and Wertz’s Canned Pork.

 - Nutrition: I loved that the ingredient list was small.
 Both were just pork and sea salt or beef and sea salt.
 The meat is not overly salty, and the broth is natural juices from the meat with a touch of flavor from the salt.
 Both were a good source of protein, fats, and calories.

 David is an active prepper and freelance writer.
 He lives in rural Northern California in the shadow of an active volcano.
 He hunts and fishes as a means of providing.
-He brings a science background to his writing and discusses botany, biology, geology, and weather as they apply to living, growing your own food, and surviving.
+He brings a science background to his writing and discusses botany, biology, geology, and weather as they apply to live, growing your own food, and surviving.
 He is a master gardener and understands food production, storage, and preserving.
 He lives five miles down a single-lane road and he deals with power outages, wildfires, earthquakes, flooding, and crazy pot growers, raiders, medical emergencies, law enforcement and the potential of that volcano.

 If you enjoyed this article, consider subscribing to email updates.
 When you do, you will receive a free, downloadable copy of the e-Book, The Emergency Food Buyer’s Guide.
 Also check out our Facebook page regularly for links to free or almost free eBooks that I personally reviewed just for you.

 You can also vote for Backdoor Survival daily at Top Prepper Websites!